twoodcock/JSDataHub/README.md

 specificClient.delete();
 ```

+We can extend the human readable DSL by teaching our objects about relations.
+Our client above may have a invoices, for example.
+The implementation will use a simple mixin to teach the client to provide invoice data.

-Because the data hub uses caching, we don't *have* to pass the client around.
+Because the data hub uses caching, we can access invoices through the data hub.

 ```
 invoiceList = dataHub.client.get({id: clientId}).invoiceList();